 Every room can accommodate at least one plant.
-House plants need not be restricted to windowsills; they can be put on shelves, the floor, kitchen worktops, desks or side tables, hung from the ceiling or staircases or fixed to the walls.
+House plants need not have the restriction of windowsills.
+They can be put on shelves, the floor, kitchen worktops, desks or side tables.
+Perhaps hung from the ceiling or staircases or fixed to the walls.

-Each room in the house will have its own micro climate, and that can be exploited to grow a wide range of plants within a single home.
+Each room in the house will have its own micro climate.
+That can be suitable to grow a wide range of plants within a single home.
 However, what does micro climate mean?
-These plants are often those that would not generally suit being grown in that region; for example, in a city house in Edinburgh, it is possible to produce exotic tropical plants that would have no hope of surviving the cold Scottish winters.
+These plants are often those that would not generally suit being grown in that region.
+For example, in a city house in Edinburgh, it is possible to produce exotic tropical plants.
+They would have no hope of surviving the cold Scottish winters outdoors.

 What is a Micro Climate?

-While the climate describes the general attributes of the long-term weather patterns within a country, region or city, a micro climate describes the conditions within a much smaller area, such as a room or even a single corner of that room.
-Different micro climates in a house can be created by variations in light and shade, humidity and warmth.
-For example, a steamy bathroom with south-facing, double-glazed windows and an extractor fan that doesn’t work very well would have a humid, warm atmosphere.
-A spare bedroom with north-facing single-glazed windows and a small radiator that is set to low would have a generally cool, if not cold, shady atmosphere; unless guests were staying, in which case the micro climate would change to being much warmer.
+Climate describes the general attributes of the long-term weather patterns within a country, region or city.
+A micro climate describes the conditions within a much smaller area.
+That could be a room or even a single corner of that room.
+You can create different micro climates in a house by using variations in light and shade, humidity and warmth.
+For example, a steamy bathroom with south-facing, double-glazed windows.
+If it has an extractor fan that doesn’t work very well, it would have a humid, warm atmosphere.
+A spare bedroom with north-facing single-glazed windows could have a small radiator.
+If that is set to low, it would have a generally cool, if not cold, shady atmosphere; unless guests were staying, in which case the micro climate would change to being much warmer.

 A Plant for Every Situation